As one of the finest urban specimens in Central Europe, choosing where to stay in Krakow is a huge part of planning any Poland itinerary.

 - Q Hotel Plus Krakow: An ultra-stylish hotel with a flair for eye-catching modern design.
 Walking to Old Town’s main square takes about 20 minutes by foot.

-- Hilton Garden Inn Krakow: Boasting clean lines served on an earthy palette, this 4-star hotel delivers everything you need for a relaxing stay in Krakow from large rooms with city & river views to an on-site restaurant and gym.
+- Hilton Garden Inn Krakow: Boasting clean lines served on an earthy palette, this 4-star hotel delivers everything you need for a relaxing stay from large rooms with city & river views to an on-site restaurant and gym.
 Both the main square of Old Town and Kazimierz lie within a 30-minute walk.

 ✓ Recommended area for travellers on a tighter budget looking to dig into local culture